AdamT84/rock-paper-scissors-lizard-spock/TESTING.md

 #### Footer

-- Ensure that Facbook opens in a new tab when icon is clicked.
+- Ensure that Facebook opens in a new tab when icon is clicked.

 ![Facebook](/screenshots/gifs/fb-button-gif.gif)